hannah-leitheiser/compressImage/README.md

 This repository contains some examples of simple image compression ideas.
 It is created as a programming exercise rather than an attempt to create any competitive image formats.

-# Black and White Images
+# Black and White Image Compression

 ## Run Length Encoding
 ### image2rle.py and rle2image.py